PLANNING FOR LIFE'S UNCERTAINTIES

 The preparation of a Durable Power of Attorney is essentially legal “identity assignment” by one person (the “principal”) who entrusts another person (the “fiduciary or agent”) with specific legal responsibilities.
 The law requires a fiduciary or agent to manage the principal's money and property for his benefit.
 Mr. Frazier advises many clients, who engage us for estate planning services, to prepare powers of attorney to protect against the uncertainties of life; like sickness and physical disability.

 When someone is sick and cannot make decisions about her health, they need Healthcare Powers of Attorney (HCPOA).
 HCPOA gives an agent (the “attorney in fact”) the power to make health care decisions for the sick person.
 HCPOA give your agent authority to consent, to refuse to consent or to withdraw consent to any care, treatment, service, or procedure to maintain, diagnose or treat a physical or mental condition.

-Don’t leave the preparation of a Durable Power of Attorney and a Healthcare Power of Attorney to another day.
+Don't leave the preparation of a Durable Power of Attorney and a Healthcare Power of Attorney to another day.
 Procrastination or reluctance to act can be a very costly mistake, which can cost you or your family thousands of dollars.
 For representation that can bring you peace of mind, turn to the Law Offices of Charles R. Frazier.
-To schedule a free initial consultation, call 615-267-0125.
+To schedule a low cost consultation, call 615-267-0125.

 There are no comments for this post.
 Be the first and Add your Comment below.

 Leave a Comment